 Flowering dogwood is a beautiful shrub to small tree with a straggling, spreading crown.
 Missouri’s official state tree, it presents lovely boughs of white inflorescences in springtime forests.
+In fall it is ornamental with bright red fruits and deep red, purple, and orange foliage.

 Leaves are opposite, simple, egg-shaped, 3–5 inches long, dark green, with slightly wavy edges.